prentissw/obsidian-charted-roots/README.md

 ## ✨ Key Features

-### Available Now (v0.3.1)
+### Available Now (v0.3.2)

 - **Interactive Family Chart View:** A persistent, interactive visualization panel for exploring and editing family trees in real-time.
 Pan, zoom, and navigate large trees with smooth animations.
 Click any person to center the view or open their note.
 Edit relationships directly in the chart with full undo/redo support.
 Changes automatically sync to your markdown notes.
 Choose from multiple color schemes (Gender, Generation, Collection, Monochrome) and adjustable spacing.
-Export as high-quality PNG or SVG.
+Export as high-quality PNG, SVG, or PDF.
+Customizable export filenames with `{name}` and `{date}` placeholders.
 Access via "Open family chart" command or "Open current note in family chart" for the active person note.

 - **GEDCOM Import/Export:** Full round-trip support for GEDCOM 5.5.1 format with pre-import validation and comprehensive import results modal.
 Import family trees from popular genealogy software (Gramps, Ancestry, FamilySearch) with birth/death places, occupation, and gender data.
 Export back to .ged format with UUID preservation, collection codes, marriage metadata, and optional privacy protection for living persons.

 - **Interactive Tree Preview:** Real-time visual preview of family trees before canvas generation.
 Pan, zoom, and explore layouts with interactive controls.
 Switch between color schemes (Gender, Generation, Monochrome) to visualize different data aspects.
 Hover over nodes to view person details (name, birth/death dates, generation).
-Export previews as high-resolution PNG or vector SVG for external use.
+Export previews as high-resolution PNG, vector SVG, or PDF for external use.
 Particularly useful for large trees (50+ people) to verify layout before generating the final canvas.

 - **Alternative Layout Algorithms:** Choose from four layout algorithms to visualize your family tree in different ways:
   - **Standard:** Traditional family-chart layout with proper spouse handling